 In Wisconsin clinic and hospital locations masks are required during all patient interactions.
 In Illinois clinic and hospital locations masks are required in some areas and strongly recommended in others.Learn more

 What is COVID-19?

-COVID-19 is a new disease, caused by a coronavirus that has not previously been seen in humans.
+COVID-19 is a disease caused by a coronavirus that has not previously been seen in humans.

-Although most people who have COVID-19 have mild symptoms, COVID-19 can also cause some people to get much sicker.
+COVID-19 affects people of all ages and while most people will have mild symptoms, COVID-19 can also cause some people to get much sicker.
 In a small number of people, it can lead to death.
-Older adults and people with serious health problems are at a higher risk.

 Chills or repeated shaking with chills